 Korean cancer researcher-turned-entrepreneur Grant Lee says his passion for healthy and tasty coffee drove his business growth from day one.

-“My philosophy is that you make great coffee, and customers will follow,” Lee told the The Epoch Times in his newly renovated shop on North Street in downtown Middletown.
+“My philosophy is that you make great coffee, and customers will follow,” Lee told The Epoch Times in his newly renovated shop on North Street in downtown Middletown.

 Plucked from high Arabian mountains, fermented in Korea, and roasted in Middletown, New York, the coffee beans are prepared with a unique, science-based methodology designed to enhance the coffee’s taste and health benefits while simultaneously minimizing its side effects, according to Lee.

-Just a few storefronts away from his old location, the new Dayes Coffee shop features more seating, a self-serve pastry section, and an inviting and relaxing interior that blends a bright Korean style with European and American design elements, Lee said.
+Just a few storefronts away from its old location, the new Dayes Coffee shop features more seating, a self-serve pastry section, and an inviting and relaxing interior that blends a bright Korean style with European and American design elements, Lee said.

-The shop name, “Dayes,” means to start one’s “day” with “yes,” he said.
+The shop name, “Dayes,” is a portmanteau meaning to start one’s “day” with “yes,” he said.

-“I want my customers to relax and stay a while, enjoying a conversation with their friends or reading a novel,” Lee said, “I want to make them healthy and happy customers.”
+“I want my customers to relax and stay a while, enjoying a conversation with their friends or reading a novel,” Lee said.
+“I want to make them healthy and happy customers.”

-“He has made a significant investment in our city, especially in our downtown,” DeStefano told a crowd, “He is a great businessman, and I encourage people to come [and visit his store].”
+“He has made a significant investment in our city, especially in our downtown,” DeStefano told a crowd.
+“He is a great businessman, and I encourage people to come [and visit his store].”

 Around the time of his arrival, a slew of public investments—the extension of the popular county Heritage Trail into the city and the incoming $10 million state grant for downtown revitalization—unleashed a new wave of private investments in Middletown, a former railroad city plagued for years by post-industrial-age urban decay.